mk322/in-context-learning-factors/README.md

 ﻿# 499G1/590G1 Final Project Report

 ## Abstract
 Large pretrained language model has gained more and more attention in recent years.
-Not only because of their representation power and superior performance with traditigitonal fine-tuning on various dataset, its ability of generalizing to new task with "in-context learning" opened another path of Natural Language Processing (NLP) research.
+Not only because of their representation power and superior performance with traditional fine-tuning on various dataset, but its ability of generalizing to new tasks with "in-context learning" also opened another path of Natural Language Processing (NLP) research.

-There has been various techniques proposed to improve the performance under prompting setup.
-Those techniques are generally referred as "prompt engineering".
-Motivated by a recent paper [2], in this project we test various aspect of prompt to see what matters for the performance of in-context learning.
+There have been various techniques proposed to improve the performance under prompting setup.
+Those techniques are generally referred to as "prompt engineering".
+Motivated by a recent paper [2], in this project we test various aspects of prompt to see what matters for the performance of in-context learning, and successfully reproduce most of the results in the original paper with finding several surprising results.

 ## Introduction
 As demonstrated first in the GPT3 paper published by OpenAI [1], the large language model (here we are talking about the model that is in the scale of a few hundred million parameters to a few hundred billion parameters) that is pretrained on the general auto-regressive language modeling objective can achieve state-of-the-art performance on various downstream tasks **without** updating any parameters.
-The techniques to achieve such result, referred as "in-context learning" or "prompting", attracted lots of research attention due to its simplicity, sample efficientcy, and memory efficiency.
+The techniques to achieve such results, referred to as "in-context learning" or "prompting", attracted lots of research attention due to its simplicity, sample efficiency, and memory efficiency.

 In-context learning is usually discussed under the context of few-shot learning or zero-shot learning.
-Given a downstream task, in the zero-shot setup, we will prepend a string of task description to the input $x$; while in the few-shot setup, we will prepend a list of ($x_i$, $y_i$) pair to the input $x$.
-An example of in-context learning in both setup is illustrated in the figure below.
+Given a downstream task, in the zero-shot setup, we will prepend a string of task description to the input $x$; while in the few-shot setup, we will prepend a list of ( $x_i$ , $y_i$ ) pair to the input $x$.
+An example of in-context learning in both setups is illustrated in the figure below.

 ![](ICL.PNG)